Welcome to today's edition of the Rush 24-7 podcast.

 It was well choreographed and it was brought out, brought off without a hitch.

-And you could sense it wasn't to be.
+And then the third quarter started, and you could sense it wasn't to be.

-I myself just, third quarter, third quarter, when the Patriots'comeback began, the left realized it wasn't to be.
+I myself just third quarter, third quarter, when the Patriots comeback began, the left realized it wasn't to be.

 Trump was not going to be humiliated.

-The Patriots were not gonna get creamed.
+The Patriots were not going to get creamed.

-But I'm the mayor of Readleville, And I saw all of the reaction after the game.
+And I saw all of the reaction after the game.

 Greatest game ever.

-Oh my God.
+Oh, my God.

 I've never seen greatest comeback ever.